Unknotted Reeb orbits and nicely embedded holomorphic curves: Introduction

 where $\alpha\std$ is the standard contact form, defined by restricting the Liouville form $\lambda\std := \sum_{j=1}^n (x_j \, dy_j - y_j \, dx_j)$ to the unit sphere.
 We will assume also that the negative end matches $\left((-\infty,0] \times M, d(e^r \alpha)\right)$ where $\alpha$ is (after a positive rescaling) an arbitrary nondegenerate contact form for $(M,\xi)$.
 (The nondegeneracy assumption was not included in Theorem~\ref{thm:allDimensions}, but this assumption will be easy to remove in the final step, see Remark~\ref{remark:degenerate} below.)

-The first step in the proof is then to choose a suitable almost complex structure $J$ on this symplectization that admits a foliation by a $(2n-2)$-dimensional family of $J$-holomorphic planes, so-called ``seed curves,'' which are asymptotic to a fixed Reeb orbit $\gamma$ for $\alpha\std$ that has the smallest possible period.
+The first step in the proof is then to choose a suitable almost complex structure $J$ on the symplectization \eqref{eqn:symplectizationStandard} that admits a foliation by a $(2n-2)$-dimensional family of $J$-holomorphic planes, so-called ``seed curves,'' which are asymptotic to a fixed Reeb orbit $\gamma$ for $\alpha\std$ that has the smallest possible period.
 We will be able to verify explicitly that these planes are \emph{Fredholm regular} for the moduli problem with fixed asymptotic orbit, hence the moduli space is cut out transversely, and moreover, there exist no other curves in $\RR \times S^{2n-1}$ with a single positive end approaching~$\gamma$.
 Once these curves are understood, we can regard them as living in the cylindrical end $[0,\infty) \times S^{2n-1} \subset \overline{W}$, so after extending $J$ to a compatible almost complex structure on the rest of $(\overline{W},d\lambda)$, they generate a nonempty moduli space $\mM(J)$ of unparametrized $J$-holomorphic planes in $\overline{W}$, all asymptotic to the same simply covered Reeb orbit in the sphere, and this moduli space is a smooth $(2n-2)$-dimensional manifold for generic extensions of $J$ since all curves in $\mM(J)$ are somewhere injective.
-Our main task is then to understand the natural compactification $\overline{\mM}(J)$ of~$\mM(J)$, that is to say, the closure of $\mM(J)$ in the space of $J$-holomorphic buildings in the sense of \cite{SFTcompactness}.
+Our main task is then to understand the natural compactification $\overline{\mM}(J)$ of~$\mM(J)$, that is to say, the closure of $\mM(J)$ in the space of stable $J$-holomorphic buildings in the sense of \cite{SFTcompactness}.
+Recall that a $J$-holomorphic building in a cobordism may have multiple \emph{levels}, including one \defin{main level} which is a (possibly empty) curve in the completed cobordism, and arbitrary finite numbers of \defin{upper levels} living in the symplectization of the convex boundary and \defin{lower levels} living in the symplectization of the concave boundary.
 The uniqueness of the seed curves in the positive end implies the following:

-\begin{lem} If $u \in \overline{\mM}(J)$ is a holomorphic building with a nontrivial upper level, then it has exactly one upper level, which consists of one of the seed curves in $\RR \times S^{2n-1}$, and all its other levels are empty.
+\begin{lem} If $u \in \overline{\mM}(J)$ is a stable holomorphic building with a nontrivial upper level, then it has exactly one upper level, which consists of one of the seed curves in $\RR \times S^{2n-1}$, and all its other levels are empty.

 \end{lem}

 The lemma means that the only way for a sequence of planes in $\mM(J)$ to ``degenerate'' with something nontrivial happening at the positive end is if the planes simply escape into the positive end and become seed curves; in particular, this cannot happen to any sequence of planes that have points falling into the negative end.
 Theorem~\ref{thm:allDimensions} can now be proved as follows.
 Let $\mM_1(J)$ denote the smooth $2n$-dimensional moduli space consisting of curves in $\mM(J)$ with the additional data of a marked point, hence there is a well-defined evaluation map